Videos & Blog Posts To Help You Build Incredible Habits With Your Training, Nutrition, Lifestyle & Mindset.

 Do you remember the last time you decided to make a change to your lifestyle?
 I'm sure your list went a little something like this: You wanted to eat healthier food, exercise more, get more sleep, drink more water etc etc. I also bet that you tried to do all this at the same time, most likely on a Monday.

-Monday is the universal day that everyone decides that they are going to make a "change".
+Monday is the universal day that everyone decides that they are going to make a "change" and build new habits.
 The problem is that a lot of people don't think about the bigger picture.
 You are very much spinning several plates at the same time and before we know it one of the plates will come crashing down and the rest will follow suit even quicker.
 Here is how to stop plate spinning and start routine building.

 5 Routine Building Habits To Try Today